Information and resources about Health Care and Disability Issues for Veterans and Military personnel in Pennsylvania.

 Information on the Transition Assistance Program from the United States Department of Veterans Affairs.
 The Transition Assistance Program (TAP) provides information, resources, and tools to service members and their loved ones to help prepare for the move from military to civilian life.
 Service members begin TAP one year prior to separation, or two years prior to retiring.

-Information from the United States Department of Veterans Affairs about Pension Benefits, including who is eligible and how to apply.
+Information from the United States Department of Veterans Affairs about Pension Benefits, including who is eligible, how to apply and how to manage your benefits.
+VA helps Veterans and their families cope with financial challenges by providing supplemental income through the Veterans Pension and Survivors Pension benefit programs.

 The Board of Veterans Appeals